 Many Tried to Defeat Her, Few Succeeded

 During her career, only a handful of women throughout history can claim victory over The Fabulous Moolah, and for only short periods before she eventually regained the title.

-Names such as Betty Boucher, Yukiko Tomoe (in Japan), Evelyn Stevens, and Sue Green were allowed a taste of "championship gold," even for a fleeting couple of days.
+Names such as Betty Boucher, Yukiko Tomoe (in Japan), Evelyn Stevens, and Sue “Tex” Green were allowed a taste of "championship gold," even for a few days.
 They considered it a milestone in their careers.